Have you ever wanted to help children, but didn't know how? Become a Volunteer!

 Who can become a foster or adoptive parent?
 Foster parents are adults from all segments of society and a variety of ethnic backgrounds.
 You can be married or single, work in or out of the home, and rent or own your own home or apartment in the County of Orange that has adequate space, privacy and safety for all family members.

-The Foster and Adoptive Family Development Team is responsible for developing and sustaining perse placement options for the dependent children of Orange County.
+The Foster and Adoptive Family Development Team is responsible for developing and sustaining prospective placement options for the dependent children of Orange County.
 Orientation sessions are provided monthly.
-For information on becoming a foster or adoptive parent or to register for an orientation, call 714-704-8704.
+For information on becoming a foster or adoptive parent or to register for an orientation, call (888) 871-KIDS.

 Volunteers can be of assistance from July through December.
-OPERATION SANTA CLAUS volunteers become helping hands and join in on projects listed below:
+OPERATION SANTA CLAUS volunteers can help and join in on projects listed below:

 - Create, distribute and mail promotional materials